ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 The goal of SCT Feedback is for clients to share SCTs and certificate chains with CT auditors and monitors in a privacy-preserving manner.
+SCT Feedback is the most privacy-preserving gossip mechanism, as it does not share any additional data whatsoever with any third party.

 HTTPS clients store SCTs and certificate chains they see, and later send them to the originating HTTPS server by posting them to a